onedata/onedata-documentation/doc/provider_installation.md

 For detailed instructions on how to install **oneprovider** package on each of those systems please visit [download section](https://onedata.org/download) on Onedata homepage.

-Oneprovider package setups a service called **onepanel**.
+**oneprovider** package setups a service called **onepanel**.
 Onepanel is a cluster installation and administration user interface that detects all other nodes in the local network where **oneprovider** service has been installed and allows for configuration of services on each cluster node.

 Upon successful installation of **oneprovider** package, you need to navigate to `https://<ip>:9443` address.
 The default credentials for logging into **onepanel** are:
 ~~~